amlwwalker/got-qt/README.md

 `brew install qt5`

-This will install the packaged version of QT.
-Its a sort of minimal version to get QT working easily for OSX.
+This will install the packaged version of Qt.
+Its a sort of minimal version to get Qt working easily for OSX.
 However it is not the official version and does not have support for iOS or Android.
 That's fine as I am using the docker containers to build for other platforms, but it will lead to a minor step you have to take when building for other platforms

-### Installing QT Go-Binding
+### Installing Qt Go-Binding

-You can install QT binding by following [these instructions](https://github.com/therecipe/qt/wiki/Installation-on-macOS#installing-binding), however in essence:
+You can install Qt binding by following [these instructions](https://github.com/therecipe/qt/wiki/Installation-on-macOS#installing-binding), however in essence:

 * `go get -u -v github.com/therecipe/qt/cmd/...`
 * `$GOPATH/bin/qtsetup`

 ### Installing Material theme

-Luckily QT comes with the theme installed!
+Luckily Qt comes with the theme installed!
 No need to do anything here!

 ### Test everything,

-* Because we will later want to cross compile for other OS except OSX, we cannot set a global path to QT as it will affect the build later for other OS.
+* Because we will later want to cross compile for other OS except OSX, we cannot set a global path to Qt as it will affect the build later for other OS.
 So before compiling, make sure you have run `export QT_DIR=/usr/local/opt/qt` in the current terminal session.
 You will need to re run this for each new terminal session otherwise the **build will fail**.

 You can run the example code found [here](https://github.com/therecipe/qt/wiki/Getting-Started#starting-application), but in essence, put the following in your `$GOPATH/src` somewhere and run `qtdeploy desktop`